qc-design/plaquette/docs/index.rst

    Performant classical decoding algorithms, either interfaces to existing 3rd-party libraries or our own implementation.

-Additionally, ``plaquette`` offers support modules for graph manipulation (:mod:`plaquette.syngraph`)and visualisation (:mod:`plaquette.visualizer`).
-These modules further enhance the functionality and user experience of the library.
+Additionally, ``plaquette`` offers support for visualisation of quantum error-correction codes and associated syndromes (:mod:`plaquette.visualizer`), further enhancing the functionality and user experience of the library.

 .. toctree::
    :caption: Usage guides